A Little About Zin

 No matter its pedigree, Zinfandel is big, dumb, and fun.
 I don’t mean that in a pejorative way.
 There should always be a place for fun.
 This is the wine for unsophisticated meals.
 I couldn’t imagine a better wine for the smokiness of Texas pulled pork or the tang of Carolina-style brisket.

 Conversely, it’s the perfect wine for sophisticated parties.
 It’s the wine for smart people having a good time: the type of party where Sartre quotes and dirty limericks are equally likely to emerge.

-The fruit is classic Sonoma zin: basically a cherry-powered Humvee that drives over your tongue with giant blueberry tires.
+The fruit is classic Sonoma zin: basically, a cherry-powered Humvee that drives over your tongue with giant blueberry tires.
 It keeps up with its decadent show of force with dried plum, creme brulee, and licorice.
-At that point the jammy fruit turns a bit angular and shows a level of finesse that isn’t always found in Zinfandels.
+At that point, the jammy fruit turns a bit angular and shows a level of finesse that isn’t always found in Zinfandels.
 A trace of Thai Basil and brighter fruit moves into the finish with freshly ground black pepper.
-It’s that finish that shows it’s pedigree, and it’s definitely worth the price.
+It’s that finish that shows its pedigree, and it’s definitely worth the price.
 I imagine Berliners of the Weimar Republic would have loved this wine.